laszlocph/website/Simple-Jenkins-and-Docker-workflow.md

-This choice may seem a bit old school in the abundance of services like [drone.io](http://drone.io), [circle.ci](http://circle.ci), [concourse.ci](http://concourse.ci), [this.ci](nope), [that.ci](neither this one) (you pick which one of these are actually a CI solution), you can't go around the ubiquity of Jenkins, the fact that I know it, and the promise of 2.0 being a drop-in replacement of previous versions.
+This choice may seem a bit old school in the abundance of services like [drone.io](http://drone.io), [circle.ci](http://circle.ci), [concourse.ci](http://concourse.ci), [this.ci](nope), [that.ci](neither this one) (you pick which one of these are actually a CI solution), you can't ignore the ubiquity of Jenkins.
+For me, the fact that I know it, and the promise of 2.0 being a drop-in replacement of previous versions makes it a simple choice.

 In version 2.0 it introduces the Jenkinsfile: a [Groovy based DSL](https://jenkins.io/doc/pipeline/) to describe the build pipeline, ticking the box on one of my requirements.
 The other two boxes can also be ticked by integrating Docker into the Jenkins workflow, albeit with some plumbing.
 I'm going to showcase the necessary plumbing in this article.